COMP361/f2022-hexanome-08/README.md

         -Djavafx-version=18.0.1
 ```

-2. use `mvn clean javafx:run` to complie and run the code
+2. use `mvn clean javafx:run` to compile and run the code

 #### Download The Pictures
 Since we are not allowed to push the picture files into our repo, we have to download them somewhere locally.